MarcoIeni/release-plz/.github/ISSUE_TEMPLATE/feature_request.md

 If your feature request is related to a problem, please describe it.
 -->

+- Would you like to implement this feature? [y/n]

 ## Solution

 <!-- Describe the solution you'd like. -->